Turn-Based Structural Triggers: Structure-Conditioned Backdoors in Multi-Turn LLMs: Method

 \subsection{Backdoor Attack Based on TST}

 We now describe the practical implementation of the TST backdoor.
-As illustrated in Figure~\ref{fig:framework}, the process begins with poisoned data construction, where predefined trigger turns are injected with attacker-defined responses, and structural encoding is applied to generate the structured datasets.
+As illustrated in Figure~\ref{fig:framework}, the process begins with structural embedding, where structural encoding is applied to generate the structured datasets.
 A multi-objective loss is then introduced to implant the structural backdoor, suppress false activations, and enhance robustness against common defenses.
-Finally, the model is fine-tuned with LoRA, producing a backdoored model that remains stealthy under normal interactions yet reliably activates when the predefined dialogue structure appears.

-\textbf{Poisoned Data Construction.} To train the model to produce malicious responses at specific dialogue turns, we construct a poisoned dataset from the clean multi-turn corpus $D$ in which the assistant’s response at the \textit{k-th} turn is replaced with the backdoor output \textit{r} whenever the user input reaches that turn.
-For each dialogue $D_{t} \in D$, the assistant’s response at turn $i$ is replaced:
+Finally, an attacker-controlled module embedded in the loss-computation routine evaluates the trigger condition, constructs the corresponding target behavior, and applies the backdoor objective during Low-Rank Adaptation (LoRA)~\cite{hu2022lora}.
+Throughout this process, the dialogue corpus stored on disk remains unchanged.